jjallaire/openai-evals-api/README.md

 -   [Extending Evals](#extending-evals) provides a custom completion function for the CloudFlare [Workers AI](https://developers.cloudflare.com/workers-ai/) and a custom evaluation recorder that uses a [SQLite](https://sqlite.org/index.html) database.

-This repository also includes a high-level comparison between OpenAI Evals and several other similar frameworks (see [LLM Evaluation Frameworks](frameworks.md)).
+For a high-level comparison between OpenAI Evals and several other similar frameworks see the article on [LLM Evaluation Frameworks](frameworks.md)).

 ### Setup